bilyanakarcheva/bilyanakarcheva/README.md

 <br/>

-## 🌱 What I am working on
+## 🌱 What I Am Working On

-- Smaller React projects to polish my skills
+- Building smaller React projects to refine my development skills.
-- Using new frameworks and tools to expand my skillset
+- Exploring new frameworks and tools to expand my technical expertise.
-- Enrolled in a TypeScript course
+- Create a personal website to showcase all my projects and technical skills in a more structured and accessible manner.

+## ✔️ What I Have Completed
+- Notes App React Project: A full-stack React application demonstrating CRUD functionality and theme customization.
+- Gained hands-on experience with Express.js, leveraging it for building RESTful APIs.

+## 🚀 Future Plans
+- Create more advanced full-stack projects using a tech stack, such as MERN or PERN.
-- My portfolio
+- Developing and enhancing my portfolio to showcase my work.

 ## 📫 Connect with me